hallamaria1997/02476_mlops/reports/README.md

 > **code.
 Did you fill out every folder or only a subset?**
 >
 > Answer length: 100-200 words
 >
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
 > Answer: